cleesmith/Transcriber/README.md

 ```
 python -B transcript_paragraphs.py
 ```
-... which uses output.txt to create formatted_output.txt (paragraphs)
+... which uses output.txt to create output_formatted.txt (paragraphs)

 ## ... which is more readable, but not perfect, yet AI's can "read" it and summarize and give key takeaways